justinalm/justinalm.github.io/about.markdown

             <h3 class="mv0"><strong>Interface Designer – <a href="http://www.steamclock.com/">Steamclock Software</a></strong></h3>
             <p class="mt0"><strong><em>Dec.
 2012 — Jan.
 2015</em></strong></p>
             <p class="mb2">As an interface designer at Steamclock Software, my work involves strategy, information architecture, wire-framing, visual design of user interface, and the design and production of marketing material of various formats.
 Half of my time at Steamclock is spent designing the products <a href="http://www.steamclock.com/weddingdj/">WeddingDJ</a> and <a href="http://www.steamclock.com/partymonster/">PartyMonster</a>.
 The other half of my time is spent on <a href="http://www.steamclock.com/services/">consulting and design</a>.</p>
-            <p><strong>Recommendation</strong></p>
-            <p><em>“It’s been a pleasure working with Justin and seeing him grow from a recent grad to a multi-talented app designer.
-At Steamclock Justin proved himself highly adaptable, tackling a wide variety of tasks across web and apps, digital and print, internally and for clients.
-He challenged us to level up our design process, while also engaging in the more technical side of the business.
-I’m excited to see his future success as he takes on more leadership and tackles new challenges.”</em></p>
-            <p>– <a href="http://ca.linkedin.com/in/allenpike">Allen Pike</a>, Co-founder of Steamclock Software</p>
         </div>
         <div class="fl w-100 w-50-ns ph4 mb2">
             <img class="w-100" src="/uploads/steamclock.jpg">